-MQSendMessageToDestination
+'''

+MOSendMessageToDestination

 (const MQProducerHandle producerHandle,

 const MQMessageHandle messageHandle,

 const MQDestinationHandle destinationHandle);

+'''

-producerHandle The handle to the producer sending this message.
-This handle is passed back to you by the MQCreateMessageProducer() function. messageHandle A handle to the message you want to send. destinationHandle A handle to the destination where you want to send the message.
+The handle to the producer sending this message.
+This handle is passed back to you by the MQCreateMessageProducer function.

+A handle to the destination where you want to send the message.